 Extract more collagen with 2 simple tips:

-What are the best parts of a chicken to use for stock?
+What are the best parts of a chicken to use to make chicken stock?

 To make a good stock you need bones.
 More specifically, however, you want to use the neck, back, ribs, and wings.
 If you want an extra rich, high-collagen stock, add some chicken feet.